A. General information about the Charity Commission for Nothern Ireland.

 The Commission is a non-departmental public body supported by the Department for Social Development (DSD) and established under the Charities Act (NI) 2008.

-The functions of the Commission are laid down in the Charities Act and some are as follows:
+The functions of the Commission are laid down in the Charities Act and include:

-• determine whether organisations are in fact charities and maintain an accurate and up-to-date register;
+• determining whether organisations are in fact charities and maintain an accurate and up-to-date register of charities

-• provide information, advice and guidance where appropriate; and
+• providing information, advice and guidance where appropriate

-• identify and investigate alleged misconduct or mismanagement in the administration of charities.
+• identifying and investigating alleged misconduct or mismanagement in the administration of charities.